Research Question: How does weather and space affect life on Earth?

 Integration of Core Curriculum with Research:

-Students do research about the health benefits of the different vegetables we grow and the amount of sugar in different food items.
+Students do research about the moon phases and plant life growth.
 Students take that information and write informational and persuasive essays about their findings.
+Students also spend several weeks completing a Nonfiction reading unit on Earth and Space.

 Our Little Stories Of Effect On Students’ Lives: